DNyaika/BigData/README.md

 -------
 Web crawling using MapReduce (Apache Spark, Java7,Crawler4j API [https://github.com/yasserg/crawler4j])

-Crawled data in form of HTML pages is saved in mongo DB
+Crawled data in form of HTML pages is saved in mongodb

 Installation
 -------
 Requirements: *JDK 7*, *Maven*, *Spark*

-####Run with IDE

-Add the libraries from **sequential-libs** folder to your classpath.

-Clean-install application with Maven
+##with Maven
 > mvn clean install

 Start the master node using the following command